andybyers21/notes.ajb.app/notes/version-control/git-add-commit-shortcut.md

 $ git commit -m "an awful lot of typing"
 ```

-Run the following command:
+Run the following command to use aliases:
 ```shell
 $ git config --global alias.ac '!git add . && git commit -m'
 ```
-to use aliases.

 Then you can type:
 ```shell